embeddedartistry/libc/README.md

 * `enable-gnu-extensions` will enable GNU libc extensions that are implemented in this library
 * `disable-builtins` will tell the compiler not to generate built-in functions, forcing it to use the library functions
 * `disable-stack-protection` will tell the compiler not to insert stack protection calls
+* `stack-canary-value` enables you to customize the canary value for your application.
+Supply a hexadecimal string (e.g., `'0xdeadbeef'`) with the same length as your processor's word size.

 Options can be specified using `-D` and the option name: